eventAttendanceMode: New Structured data Properties For Events

 As soon as your event status has changed and you change your website and Structured data markup, make sure you update Google with those changes.

 Google recommends us to make our sitemaps available automatically through our servers.
 This is the best way to automatically update Google about changes in our website’s markup.

-To test your structured data markup you can use the Google structured data testing tool or what works better for me is Google Chrome Extension Structured data testing tool that I wrote about.
+To test your structured data markup you can use the Google structured data testing tool.
+What works better for me is Google Chrome Extension Structured data testing tool.